 ¼ cup chia seeds

-Soak the cashews in warm water, covered, for 4 hours.
-After they’re soaked, drain the soaking liquid and give them a good rinse.
-Then place the cashews and water in a blender and blend on high speed until smooth.
-Blend in the sweetener, vanilla, almond extract and salt.
-Add the chia seeds to a DRY large mason jar (32 oz), pour the cashew mixture into the jar and shake well (very well!)
+Place the cashews in a large bowl.
+Cover the cashews with enough warm filtered water to cover the cashews by at least 1 inch.
+Cover the bowl with a towel or lid and let soak for 4 hours.
+Drain the soaking liquid and give the cashews a good rinse.
+Then, place the soaked cashews and 3 cups filtered water in a blender and blend on high speed until smooth.
+Add the sweetener, vanilla, almond extract, and salt.
+Add the chia seeds to a DRY large mason jar (32 oz), pour the cashew mixture into the jar and shake well.
 Place in the refrigerator overnight (or for several hours) until the texture resembles tapioca pudding.
-Serve.

 You can also experiment by adding cinnamon, vanilla bean, and other tasty enhancements to this recipe in your desired quantity.